peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

     public bool Ctap2Canonical { get; }

  Gets a value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.
-In this form, CBOR tags are not used, map keys are written out in a canonical order, and non-integer numbers and integers 2^63 or greater are written as 64-bit binary floating-point numbers.
+In this form, CBOR tags are not used, map keys are written out in a canonical order, and non-integer numbers and integers 2^63 or greater are written as 64-bit binary floating-point numbers.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  if CBOR objects are written out using the CTAP2 canonical CBOR encoding form; otherwise, `false`  .
+ `true` true if CBOR objects are written out using the CTAP2 canonical CBOR encoding form; otherwise,  `false` false .

 <a id="UseIndefLengthStrings"></a>
 ### UseIndefLengthStrings

     public bool UseIndefLengthStrings { get; }

-Gets a value indicating whether to encode strings with an indefinite-length encoding under certain circumstances.
+ Gets a value indicating whether to encode strings with an indefinite-length encoding under certain circumstances.  <b>Returns:</b>

-<b>Returns:</b>

 A value indicating whether to encode strings with an indefinite-length encoding under certain circumstances.
 The default is false.